 Auspicious Wedding Muhurta — Find Your Perfect Marriage Date

-In Vedic astrology, choosing the right Muhurta (auspicious timing) for a marriage ceremony is one of the most important decisions a family makes.
-The Muhurta determines the foundation of the married life — a well-chosen time aligns the cosmic energies of both partners and sets the marriage on a path of harmony, prosperity, and mutual growth.
-Traditional Muhurta selection for marriage considers all five limbs of the Panchanga: Tithi (lunar day), Nakshatra (Moon's constellation), Yoga (Sun-Moon combination), Karana (half-tithi), and Vara (weekday).
-Additionally, the Hora (planetary hour), avoidance of Rahu Kalam and Yamagandam, and both partners' birth charts are factored into the recommendation.
-Kaala's Muhurta Finder uses Swiss Ephemeris calculations (the same NASA-grade engine used by professional astrologers) to compute Panchanga data for any date range and identify the most favorable windows for your wedding ceremony.
-The basic calculation is completely free — for personalized AI analysis explaining why specific windows work for YOUR birth chart, Jyoti provides detailed interpretations for just 1 credit.
+Choosing the right moment for your wedding ceremony is one of the most important decisions in Vedic tradition.
+The Muhurta, or auspicious timing, is believed to set the energetic foundation for your entire married life together.
+Traditional Muhurta selection for marriage looks at all five limbs of the Panchanga: Tithi (lunar day), Nakshatra (Moon's constellation), Yoga (Sun-Moon combination), Karana (half-tithi), and Vara (weekday).
+On top of that, the Hora (planetary hour), avoidance of Rahu Kalam and Yamagandam, and both partners' birth charts all factor into the recommendation.
+Kaala's Muhurta Finder uses Swiss Ephemeris, the same astronomical engine trusted by professional astrologers and observatories, to compute Panchanga data for any date range and identify the most favorable windows for your ceremony.
+The basic calculation is completely free.
+If you want personalized AI analysis explaining why a specific window works for your birth chart, Jyothi provides that for just 1 credit.

 Muhurta Quick Reference